brcrista/Haskell-Notes/learnings.md

 - Everything is a function
 - Declarative syntax
 - Immutability
+- `=` means "equal"
 - Separation of I/O and application logic

 Everything is a function:
 - Laziness
 - Polymorphic "values"
+- Functions can be defined as other functions

 Laziness:
 - Separate data production from data consumption